Home

 • In Phase One, going too fast could result in a failure to kill all the bacteria susceptible to minocycline alone.

-Finding the optimal and safest pace to succeed with the MP is a matter of trial and error.
-There is, of course, such a thing as being too cautious: conceivably, bacteria could repopulate tissues already cleared by one antibiotic.
+Finding the optimal and safest pace to succeed with the MP is ultimately a matter of trial and error.
 Patients are advised to work closely with their physician to find the right combinations of antibiotics at the right time.

 Leave a margin